intermine/im-docs/docs/webapp/permanent-url/index.rst

 In FlyMine, for example, the URL of the report page for the gene zen, with primary identifier P19107, will be http://flymine.org/gene:FBgn0004053.

-They are used to share the report page with other users.
+These URLs are used to share the report page with other users.

 .. image:: img/share.png